 Review of What Happens at a Preliminary Hearing

-A preliminary hearing, often referred to as a “prelim,” for short, is a procedure in California courts which applies only to felony criminal prosecutions.
+A preliminary hearing, often referred to as a “prelim” for short, is a procedure in California courts that applies only to felony criminal prosecutions.

-Misdemeanor cases, by contrast, either resolve by a negotiated plea, an “open” guilty plea to the judge, or proceed to jury trial
+Misdemeanor cases, by contrast, are either resolved by a negotiated plea, an “open” guilty plea to the judge, or proceeding to a jury trial.

 The intermediate step of a preliminary hearing in a felony case is an important milestone.